aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 ### Handling symmetric and asymmetric keys
  * **Asymmetric encryption:**
-By default Pulsar supports asymmetric key encryption using RSA keypair, as a result there is no need to share the secret with everyone.
-The public key is used by the producers to encrypt and produce the message.
-Only the person with the private key(in this case the consumer) will be able to decrypt the message.
+By default Pulsar supports asymmetric key encryption for data key using ECDSA/RSA keypair, as a result there is no need to share the secret with everyone.
+The public key is used by the producers to encrypt and produce the data key.
+Only the person with the private key(in this case the consumer) will be able to decrypt the symmetric key which is used to decrypt the message.
  * **Symmetric encryption:**
 Pulsar does not support symmetric key encryption at the moment.